-Though it was probably a result of a spell Vivian cast on me, I didn’t mind the feeling.
+Though that was probably a result of a spell Vivian cast on me, I didn’t mind the feeling.
 For the first time since I came into New York, I saw hope ahead of me.
-A mirage that would disappear once the magic faded, but I decided to savor the feeling for as long as I could.
+A mirage that would disappear once the magic would fade, but I decided to savor the feeling for as long as I could.

 Mina returned with a large backpack on her back.
 “We can go.”

 Oh, Lucielle was serious when she said Mina would move in with me.
 Wait, was she also serious about making me an organ donor if I failed?
 Nah, that was surely just a test.
 I didn’t bother with asking what happened to my credit cards.
-Half-expecting to wake up in my bed with a headache, I led Mina to my flat.
+Expecting to wake up in my bed with a headache, I led Mina to my apartment.

 Mina left no space for doubt about what she thought about my apartment.
 Her face twisted into a frown the moment she entered.
 With gingerly care, she placed her backpack down by the wall.
 “I’ll be right back.”
 She turned and dashed down the stairs.